Marriage and health are intertwined. Your quality of marriage is closely related to the measure of your health.

 Mentally healthy people are able to keep up these relationships, making time for others as well as putting their spouse first.
 When a couple becomes largely inward-looking and has few, if any, good relationships besides with each other, this may be an unhealthy sign.

-Depression and marriage problems when either of the partners feels stifled and constricted in a marriage.
+Depression and marriage problems arise when either of the partners feels stifled and constricted in a marriage.